Survey Junkie is one of the higher-paying online rewards sites out there. Since it pays so well, we’ve decided to put together a Survey Junkie review.

 - Answers that you provide are kept completely anonymous

-- Potential to $12+ per hour (depends on your demographics)
+- Potential for high earnings (depends on your demographics)

 - Registration bonus of $.25 cents